 Undergraduate Summer Research Program

 GenOM Undergraduate Summer Research participants will receive a monthly stipend and are limited to 40 hrs/week.
-This year's program will begin June 23, 2014 and end August 22, 2015 and for students attending the University of Washington, can be extended to September 24, 2014 with the Director's approval.
-There are $500 travel stipends available for presenting work at national conferences.
-Participants are responsible for finding their own laboratory placement prior to applying to the program.
-If you need guidance with this process, please contact Lisa Peterson.
+This year's program will begin June 21, 2015 and end August 22, 2015 and for students attending the University of Washington, can be extended into the academic year with the Director's approval.
+There are $500 annual travel stipends available for presenting work at regional and national conferences, and a very limited number of housing scholarships.
+Students in this program will:

 - network with fellow undergraduate researchers during scheduled weekend activities;